AI strategy sprint

 Model

-Five-day facilitated sprint culminating in a board-ready roadmap, investment outlook, and delivery blueprint.
+Facilitated sprint culminating in a sponsor-ready roadmap, investment outlook, and first delivery blueprint.

 • Executive and SME workshops